bhedir/Hedir_BA/README.md

-I am a cybersecurity student with a strong passion for protecting digital systems and a commitment to mastering the skills needed to defend against evolving cyber threats.
+I am a cybersecurity engineering student with a strong passion for protecting digital systems and a commitment to mastering the skills needed to defend against evolving cyber threats.

 ## Objective